ARMmbed/icetea/README.md

 ## Documentation
 HTML documentation for Icetea can be built using sphinx.
 The source for the documentation is located in [doc-source](doc-source).
-To build the documentation install sphinx and run:

-`sphinx-build -b html doc-source doc/html`
+For installation of sphinx see [installation](#installation).

-This will build the documentation under [doc/html](doc/html).
+A build script for the documentation is included in build_docs.py.
+It's a simple python scripts that also generates autodoc api documentation.
+Run the script with:

+`python build_docs.py`

 Currently similar documentation is available in markdown format in [doc](doc).
 This documentation will be phased out and is not maintained